andy-jdl/OpenGallery-BrowserExtension/README.md

 ## Contributing

-**Museums, developers, and art enthusiasts** alike are warmly welcomed to contribute.
+**Museums and developers** alike are warmly welcomed to contribute.
 There are two main ways to get involved:

 ### 1. Expanding the Collection